 “We're thrilled that Precious Ramotswe might be able to help Rhino Conservation Botswana in some small way.
 She would be delighted.
 The work undertaken by charities like RCB is vital to the future health of the remaining rhinos in Africa.
 What a wonderful tribute to Precious and to Alexander McCall Smith, creator of The No.1 Ladies’ Detective Agency.”

 Jan Rutherford, Alexander McCall Smith spokesperson

-which rhino will you name 'precious ramotswe'?
+which rhino did you name 'precious ramotswe'?

 Meet the three female rhinos we handpicked for the vote to become ‘Precious’ by name as well as by nature.
 Each is currently living a comfortable life, wild and free, in the lush and beautiful Okavango Delta, after being relocated from poaching peril elsewhere in Africa.
 Here, RCB protects and monitors all three of these beautiful ladies, their companions and calves, keeping them safe and well to rebuild thriving populations across Africa.
 Find out which one you voted to be named Precious Ramotswe... coming soon!